mootools/mootools-core/Docs/Utilities/Dimensions.md

 Custom Native to allow all of its methods to be used with any DOM element via the dollar function [$][].

 Element Method: scrollTo {#Element:scrollTo}
 --------------------------------------------

 Scrolls the element to the specified coordinated (if the element has an overflow).
+The following method is also available on the Window object.

 ### Syntax: